Electromagnetic Compatibility Regulations 2016

 • A general description of the apparatus;

-• Evidence of compliance with the harmonised standards, if any, applied in full or in part;
+• Evidence of compliance with the designated standards, if any, applied in full or in part;

 • A statement from the approved body, when the procedure referred to in Annex III has been followed.